Filter & Track Rows

 Google Sheets

-In Google Sheets, in the Filter Rows to Merge column, type x (or any other text ) in the cells of the rows you wish to exclude from merging.
+In the Filter Rows to Merge column, type x (or any other text ) in the cells of the rows that need to be excluded from merging.

 NOTE: Following the mail merge, the empty cells in the Filter Rows to Merge column are populated with the date/time the merge took place.
-To merge these rows again, you will need to clear/delete the date/time values.
+To merge these rows again, the date/time values need to be deleted.

-Instead of simply typing x in the Filter Rows to Merge column to exclude rows, you can create a conditional logic formula in Google Sheets to determine which rows should be excluded.
-In the example below, rows for employees whose gender is equal to F are excluded from the merge.
+Instead of typing x in the Filter Rows to Merge column to exclude rows, a conditional logic formula can be created in the Google Sheets to determine which rows should be excluded.
+In the example below, rows for employees whose gender is equal to F were excluded from the merge.